5 Angle Grinder Jigs for Safer, Straighter Metal Cuts

 Tips for setup

-- Lock the stop at the desired angle using a locking bolt.
+- Lock the stop at your chosen angle with a locking bolt.

 When to use it

-- Cutting trim, frames, or tube miters where accuracy matters.
+- Use it for trim, frames, or tube miters where accuracy matters.

 🔩 3.
 Pipe/Tube Cutting Saddle Jig